OpenSimulationInterface/osi-documentation/osi/howtocontribute.rst

 You may want to make sure that you master these `advanced concepts <https://developers.google.com/protocol-buffers/docs/proto3>`_.

 Download and install the protocol buffer on your computer, pick up your favorite programming language and try to encode and decode your custom made osi messages.
-It is a good idea to read the `tutorials <https://developers.google.com/protocol-buffers/docs/tutorials>`_ for that.
+It is a good idea to read the `tutorials <https://developers.google.com/protocol-buffers/docs/tutorials>`_ for that in your favorite programming language.

 For contribution you also need be proficient in Git.
 You can download and read the book Pro Git by Scott Chacon and Ben Straub `here <https://link.springer.com/book/10.1007%2F978-1-4842-0076-6>`_ for free.
 Learn `how to fork a repository <https://help.github.com/en/articles/fork-a-repo#platform-linux>`_ and follow the suggested `fork workflow <https://www.atlassian.com/git/tutorials/comparing-workflows#forking-workflow>`_ by Atlassian.
+Become a github guru :).

 Where to start
 --------------

-While you familiarize yourself with the basics as suggested above, you can have a look at the `doxgen API reference <https://opensimulationinterface.github.io/open-simulation-interface/>`_. of OSI.
-It will give you an overview of the OSI messages, their main components and their meaning.
+While you familiarize yourself with the basics as suggested above, you can have a look at the `doxgen API reference <https://opensimulationinterface.github.io/open-simulation-interface/annotated.html>`_. of OSI.
+It will give you an overview of the OSI messages, fields, their main components and their meaning.

 Our git workflow
 ----------------

 First, the main repository of the OSI Organization is https://github.com/OpenSimulationInterface/open-simulation-interface.
-The other repositories are subcomponents which add functionality to OSI like `validation <https://github.com/OpenSimulationInterface/osi-validation>`_, `visualization <https://github.com/OpenSimulationInterface/osi-visualizer>`_ and `model packaging <https://github.com/OpenSimulationInterface/osi-sensor-model-packaging>`_.
+The other repositories are optional extensions which add functionality to OSI like `validation <https://github.com/OpenSimulationInterface/osi-validation>`_, `visualization <https://github.com/OpenSimulationInterface/osi-visualizer>`_ and `model packaging <https://github.com/OpenSimulationInterface/osi-sensor-model-packaging>`_.
-The repository `proto2cpp <https://github.com/OpenSimulationInterface/proto2cpp>`_ is a fork which is used in this project to convert *.proto files into *.cpp files which can be parsed by doxygen to create a `reference documentation <https://opensimulationinterface.github.io/open-simulation-interface/>`_.
+The repository `proto2cpp <https://github.com/OpenSimulationInterface/proto2cpp>`_ is a fork which is used in this organization to convert \*.proto files into \*.cpp files which can be parsed by doxygen to create a `reference documentation <https://opensimulationinterface.github.io/open-simulation-interface/>`_.

 Then, there are many ways to use Git, here is ours:

+After you have opened an issue, with the tag ``feature request`` or ``idea`` explaining your enhancement to the project, you should also provide a possible approach or suggest a possible solution.
+After a discussion if the feature is plausible or adds value to the project you can create a pull request and reference it to your opened issue.

+We mostly use squash and merge for pull requests for master.
+Instead of seeing all of a
+contributor's individual commits from a topic branch, the commits are combined into one commit and merged into the master branch.
-We mostly use merge requests for master, meaning that nobody should be pushing into master directly.
-Once a merge request is ready, it is reviewed and approved, then merged using the ``--fast-forward`` option of Git in order to maintain a linear history without merge commits.
+Once a pull request is ready, it is reviewed and approved, then squashed using the ``--fast-forward`` option of Git in order to maintain a streamlined Git history.

-For that to work, it means that merge requests must be direct suffixes of the master branch.
-So whenever ``origin/master`` changes, you have to rebase your branch on it, so that your patches always sit on top of master.
-When that happens, you may have to edit your patches during the rebase, and then use ``push -f`` in your branch to rewrite the history.

-We also enforce a few hygiene rules, so make sure your MR respects them:
+**We also enforce a few hygiene rules**:

 -  Prefer small atomic commits over a large one that do many things.
 -  Don’t mix refactoring and new features.
 -  Never mix reindentation, whitespace deletion, or other style changes with actual code changes.
--  Try as much as possible to make every patch compile, not only the last one.
--  If you add new functions into a documented interface, don’t forget to extend the documentation for your addition.
+-  If you add new osi messages into a \*.proto file, don’t forget to extend the documentation and comment on the message and on each field (for more information see :ref:`commenting`).
--  For parts that have specifications in the repository, make sure to keep it in sync with the implementation.
+-  Don't forget to run
+   `test_cases.py <https://github.com/OpenSimulationInterface/open-simulation-interface/blob/master/test_cases.py>`_ to check if you followed the correct syntax guidelines for \*.proto files
+-  If you rebuild the doyxgen documentation run `test_cases_doc.py <https://github.com/OpenSimulationInterface/open-simulation-interface/blob/master/test_cases_doc.py>`_
 -  Try and mimic the style of commit messages, and for non trivial commits, add an extended commit message.

-As per the hygiene of MRs themselves:
+**As per the hygiene of commits themselves**:

--  Give appropriate titles to the MRs, and when non-trivial add a detailed motivated explanation.
+-  Give appropriate titles to the commits, and when non-trivial add a detailed motivated explanation.
 -  Give meaningful and consistent names to branches.
 -  Don’t forget to put a ``WIP:`` flag when it is a work in progress

-Our branching Workflow (member):
+**Our branching workflow summary (member)**:

-- Create issues for **fundamental** changes!
+- Create issues for changes, improvements and ideas!
 - Clone repository on your local machine
 - Create a branch with a meaningfull name: ``prefix/name``, ``feature/new-environmental-conditions``
 - prefixes: feature, experimental, bug, etc.
 - Add your suggestions to the code Do not use: ``*git add -A *git commit -A``
-- The code should compile for a pull-request! ^_^
+- The code should compile and pass `test_cases.py <https://github.com/OpenSimulationInterface/open-simulation-interface/blob/master/test_cases.py>`_  for a pull-request!
 - Try to make small changes for easier discussions
-- The person willing to merge needs to change the InterfaceVersion according to :ref:`versioning` before hitting merge
+- The person willing to merge needs to adjust the version according to :ref:`versioning` before hitting merge

-Our forking workflow (no member):
+**Our forking workflow summary (no member)**:

 - Create a personal fork on your account
 - Clone to your local machine